 One toman equals ten rials.
 It means that you should drop a zero of the rial to understand the price in toman!
 Most of the time, Iranians verbally communicate prices in tomans.
 However, if a price does make sense for you, you can ask about the currency they mean.

 Another point you must know about Iran’s currency is that people mostly do not mention thousands and millions in their conversations.
 For example, if a book is 50, it means that it is 50,000 tomans.
 If a car is 120, it means that it is 120 million tomans.

 Notice that Persian numbers are Eastern Arabic Numerals.
 However, the figures on banknotes and coins are in English, and as we mentioned before, they are in rials.

 These are the principles that you must know about Iranian currency.
-Of course, Iran has one of the friendliest people in the world, and most of the time help you as a foreign traveler to understand the exact figure of the money you should pay.
+Of course, Iran has one of the friendliest people in the world, and most of the time helps you as a foreign traveler to understand the exact figure of money you should pay.

 Read also: How Much Money Do You Need to Travel Iran?

 Whether you bring cash or credit to Iran, you should know that there are two different exchange rates in Iran.
 One is the official rate, and the other is the market rate.
 You, as a tourist, deal with the latter.

 Like many other countries, the exchange rate is not fixed in Iran.
 It depends on the date and place you want to exchange your money.
 The Central Bank of Iran announces the market rate daily, and it may vary a little in different exchange offices.
 You can check the exchange rate on bonbast.com